-Three main data types will be generated in the proposed activities: chemical oceanographic data and biological data on the physiology and mineralogy of tropical crustose coralline algae (CCA) and digital images of CCA and associated fungal disease in the Pacific (including high resolution mosaics of the reef benthos, of the surface of CCA settlement plates, and of CCA tissue in histological analysis).
-The empirical data will be a combination of quantitative experimental measures, qualitative raw in situ data for monitoring purposes, and processed seawater chemical metrics, all geo-referenced.
-In particular the co-PIs will measure the growth and physiological responses of a number of coralline algal species to natural variation and experimental manipulation in seawater pCO2 and temperature including: relative abundance of early successional benthic reef taxa on settlement plates and in situ (% cover of benthic functional groups and species for CCA), incidence of CFD (no. novel CFUs per uninfected host population), CFD prevalence (no. infected hosts per CCA population), net calcification of assemblages and of individual thalli standardized to final surface area (g CaCO3 cm-2 yr-1), net productivity of assemblages and individual thalli (g AFDW cm-2 yr-1 and μmol O2 hr-1 at saturating irradiance), and photosynthetic efficiency $(P{max}, \alpha_l, \beta_l)$, C:N:P thallus stoichiometry, pigment content (μg g-1), vertical accretion rate (mm CaCO3 yr-1), recruitment rate (no. individual thalli m-2 yr-1), and lateral expansion (cm2 yr-1) of individuals.
+Three main data types will be generated in the proposed activities: chemical oceanographic data (in American Samoa) and biological data on the biogeographic variation in the physiology and mineralogy of tropical crustose coralline algae (CCA) in the Pacific and Atlantic.
+The data will be a combination of quantitative experimental measures, qualitative raw in situ data for monitoring purposes, and processed seawater chemical metrics, all geo-referenced.
+In particular the PI will measure the growth and physiological responses of a number of coralline algal species to natural variation in seawater pCO2 and temperature including: relative abundance of early successional benthic reef taxa on settlement plates (% cover), net calcification of assemblages and of individual thalli standardized to final surface area (g CaCO3 cm-2 yr-1), net productivity of assemblages and individual thalli (g AFDW cm-2 yr-1), and pigment content (μg g-1), vertical accretion rate (mm CaCO3 yr-1), recruitment rate (no. individual thalli m-2 yr-1), and lateral expansion (cm2 yr-1) of individuals.
 Mineralogical data of CCA skeletons will be collected using two techniques (pXRD and LA-ICP-MS) and reported as wt% MgCO3 in calcite, MgCO3 mol%, and Mg/Ca_C.
-A variety of chemical parameters will also be measured using autonomous sensors including temperature (T), salinity (S), pH{SW} and/or pCO2 (μatm) at each reef study site; PI Price is responsible for these data.
-Discrete water samples for nutrients (NO3, NO2, NH4, PO4, SiO4), total alkalinity (A_T μmol kg-1 SW), and total dissolved inorganic carbon (C_T umol kg-1 SW) will be collected following standard operating procedures as described by Dickson et al. (2007).
+A variety of chemical parameters will also be measured using autonomous sensors including temperature (T), salinity (S), pH{sw} and/or pCO2 (μatm) at each reef study site; the PI is responsible for these data only at the sites on Tutuila where the ongoing monitoring research does not include this instrumentation.
+Discrete water samples for total alkalinity (A_T μmol kg-1 SW) and total dissolved inorganic carbon (C_T μmol kg-1 SW) will be collected following standard operating procedures as described by Dickson et al. (2007).
 Quality control will be assessed using certified reference materials to calibrate sensors and lab instrumentation as per Dickson et al. (2007).
-These data will be processed, along with T. S. and depth, to calculate the remaining carbonate chemistry parameters using CO2SYS: ρ (kg m-3), CO2 (μmol kg-1 SW), HCO3 (μmol kg-1 SW), CO32-(μmol kg-1 SW), Ω-Calcite, Ω-Aragonite, & Ω-Mg Calcite (mole fraction TBD from CCA mineralogy).
-PI Price has a track record of collecting similar data as evidenced by her publication record.
-The data collected will be retained by the co-PIs indefinitely.
+These data will be processed, along with T. S. and depth, to calculate the remaining carbonate chemistry parameters using CO2SYS: p (kg m-3), CO2 (μmol kg-1 SW), HCO3 (μmol kg-1 SW), CO32 (μmol kg-1 SW), Ω-Calcite, Ω-Aragonite, & Ω-Mg Calcite (mole fraction TBD from CCA mineralogy).
+The PI has a track record of collecting similar data as evidenced by her publication record.
+The data collected will be retained by the PI indefinitely.
+In addition, the chemical data are stored and made accessible by the established "open-access" sites (e.g. CRED, BATS, HOTS, and MCR-LTER).